On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Abstract

 \section{Abstract}

-A fundamental challenge in probabilistic modeling is balancing expressivity and tractable inference.
-Probabilistic circuits (PCs) aim to directly address this tradeoff by imposing structural constraints that guarantee efficient inference of certain queries while maintaining expressivity.
-Since inference complexity on PCs depends on circuit size, understanding the size bounds across circuit families is key to characterizing the tradeoff between tractability and expressive efficiency.
-However, expressive efficiency is often studied through exact representations, where exactly encoding distributions while enforcing various structural properties often incurs exponential size blow-ups.
-Thus, we pose the following question: \textit{can we avoid such size blow-ups by allowing some small approximation error?} We first show that approximating an arbitrary distribution with bounded $f$-divergence is $\NP$-hard for any model that can tractably compute marginals.
-We then prove an exponential size gap for approximation between the class of decomposable PCs and additionally deterministic PCs.
+A fundamental challenge in probabilistic modeling is to balance expressivity and inference efficiency.
+Tractable probabilistic models (TPMs) aim to directly address this tradeoff by imposing constraints that guarantee efficient inference of certain queries while maintaining expressivity.
+In particular, probabilistic circuits (PCs) provide a unifying framework for many TPMs, by characterizing families of models as circuits satisfying different structural properties.
+Because the complexity of inference on PCs is a function of the circuit size, understanding the size requirements of different families of PCs is fundamental in mapping the trade-off between tractability and expressive efficiency.
+However, the study of expressive efficiency of circuits are often concerned with exact representations, which may not align with model learning, where we look to approximate the underlying data distribution closely by some distance measure.
+Moreover, due to hardness of inference tasks, exactly representing distributions while supporting tractable inference often incurs exponential size blow-ups.
+In this paper, we consider a natural, yet so far underexplored, question: \textit{can we avoid such size blow-up by allowing for some small approximation error?} We study approximating distributions with probabilistic circuits with guarantees based on $f$-divergences, and analyze which inference queries remain well-approximated under this framework.
+We show that approximating an arbitrary distribution with bounded $f$-divergence is $\NP$-hard for any model that can tractably compute marginals.
+In addition, we prove an exponential size gap for approximation between the class of decomposable PCs and that of decomposable and deterministic PCs.